pragma-/Plang/README.md

-while | loop while a condition is true last | break out of the loop next | jump to the next iteration of the loop
+while | loop while a condition is true last | break out of the loop next | jump to the next iteration of the loop exists | test if a key exists in a Map delete | deletes a key from a Map

 ### Variables
     VariableDeclaration ::= "var" Identifier Initializer?